What All Leaders Need to Stop Doing

 As the leader, you hold more power than your employees, but learn to work with your employees, rather than above them.
 After all, you are all after the same goal– at least, you should be.
 This creates unity among the team, which ultimately produces better results.

-Failing to hear your employees
+Failing to listen to your employees

 Your employees can offer new perspectives.
 Listen to their questions, comments, and concerns.
 Because you work with them, they deserve to have your attention and consideration, just as they give you theirs.
 When you do, you build loyalty among your team.